 So I went back to being scared to leave the house, I think I spent most of last year in my pyjamas!
 It felt like nothing could save me and no matter how much love I had in my life, I felt empty.

-I turned to drugs and alcohol to numb my pain, most of my life last year was a blur and I didn’t want to deal with the pain.
+I turned to alcohol to numb my pain, most of my life last year was a blur and I didn’t want to deal with the pain.
 I pushed everyone away, that’s what happens when you are emotionally unavailable.

 In December my partner left me.